leandro91004850/leandro91004850/README.md

 Web / IT project programming language / tool / package / library / technology / stack icon / logo collection and markdown / HTML generator.

-It helps you list your stack, which is the set of tools & technologies used by your project or favored by you.

 Examples:

 <a href="https://www.typescriptlang.org/" title="Typescript"><img src="https://github.com/get-icon/geticon/raw/master/icons/typescript-icon.svg" alt="Typescript" width="21px" height="21px"></a>